laurent-malvert/docker-boinc/README.md

-# BOINC Dockerfiles
+## Description

-This project provides {{Dockerfile}}s to build docker containers allowing you to run BOINC in an isolated environment on your machine or in a cluster, and to control it.
+Provides a `Dockerfile` to build a docker image allowing you to run a BOINC client in a container.

+For a dockerized `boinccmd` command to control this client, see the `docker-boinccmd` repository.

 ## Why?